 Kolomenskoye, Andropova Ave, 39, Moskva, Russia, 115487; +7 499 782-89-17

-At Portillo resort in the Chilean Andes, many September low-season, all-inclusive rates may dip by thousands of dollars per person per week from high season rates.
+At Portillo resort in the Chilean Andes, many September low-season all-inclusive rates dip by $1,000 or more per person per week from regular season rates.

-Shorter three- or four-night stays are also available late in the season.
+Shorter three- or four-night stays and select weeks when kids ski, stay and eat for free are also available late in the season.

-For 2019, the main action falls on Sunday, October 27, though festivities extend over several days.
+This year the main action falls on November 11, though festivities extend over a five-day period.